kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 ### Universal links

 If you owned the domain `clownapp.com`, you could register `http://clownapp.com/clowns/*` as a universal app link.
-If the user has your social clown app installed and taps the link `http://clownapp.com/clowns/fizbo` within Safari or a web view, they could be taken straight to Fizbo's profile within your app.
+If the user installs your social clown app and taps the link `http://clownapp.com/clowns/fizbo` within Safari or a web view, iOS takes them straight to Fizbo's profile within your app.

-If they don't have the app installed, they could be taken to the clown's information on your website, just as if they'd followed a standard HTTP link.
+If they don't have the app installed, they are taken to the clown's information on your website, just as if they'd followed a standard HTTP link.
 You'll see the same behavior if you open the link with `openURL(_:)`.

 Universal links have other advantages over deep links: